OpenTermsArchive/engine/CONTRIBUTING.md

 There is also an optional parameter containing the whole document declaration.
 It can be useful if you need to access the defined document url or selector inside your filter.

-For example, you can scope your the selection in your filter by the `selector` defined in the document declaration:
+For example, you can scope the selection in your filter with the `selector` defined in the document declaration:

 ```js
 export function removeImages(document, { select: selector }) {